demessiee/node-express-intro/Unit-Final-Node-Express-React.md

 * POST /api/users/user - inserts user with specified body
 * PUT /api/users/user - updates user with specified body
 * DELETE /api/users/user/:id - deletes user with specified id

-* POST /api/login - checks if the id (their email) and password exists in the user database.
+* POST /api/users/login - checks if the id (their email) and password combination exists in the user collection.
 If true returns, `{validUser:true}`, if false returns `{validUser:false}`

-* POST /api/signup - creates a new user with a specified username and password

 #### Data Schemas
 Your collections should have the following schemas: